 - Next, stir in the enchilada sauce.

-- Sprinkle remaining cheese on top.
-Then cover the dish with aluminum foil.
+- Sprinkle remaining cheese on top of the meat mixture.
+Then loosely cover the dish with tented aluminum foil.

-- Bake, covered, in a 400 degree preheated oven until peppers are tender, about 40-45 minutes.
-Then remove foil and bake another 10 minutes or until cheese on top is bubbly.
+- Bake for 35 minutes.
+Then remove foil and bake another 5-10 minutes or until peppers are tender and cheese on top is bubbling.

 Comments